astrofrog/batchpr/README.rst

         def branch_name(self):
             # The name of the branch to use

-Once you have defined your updater class, you can log in to GitHub and run the updater as follows:
+Once you have defined your updater class, you can run it with:

 .. code:: python

-    from github import Github
-    github = Github(<username>, <password>)

-    helper = MyUpdater(github=github)
+    helper = MyUpdater(token=GITHUB_TOKEN)
     helper.run('username/repo')

+Where GITHUB_TOKEN is a personal access token for GitHub.
+If you want to customize the author of the commit, you can also set ``author="Name <email>"``.

 The ``run`` method can take a single repository or a list of repositories.